amcharts/export/README.md

 ### 2) Manual

 You can also load all those JavaScript libraries by `<script>` tags.
+Since loading of libraries is on by default you will need to turn it off by setting `"libs": { "autoLoad": false }`

 Here is a full list of the files that need to be loaded for each operation:

 File | Located in | Required for
 ---- | ---------- | ------------